emidev98/tic-tac-toe/README.md

 # QueryMsg

-The Games query contains three optional parameters (**host**, **opponent** and **status**) which will query the games with the given status, if none of the optional parameters are submitted the smart contract will return the entire stored data.
+The Games query contains two optional parameters (**key** and **status**) which will query the games with the given status, if none of the optional parameters are submitted the smart contract will return the entire stored data.

 # ExecuteMsg